 19. Offer a special discount

 Rather than offering a generic 20% off storewide discount, try to be strategic.
 For example, you might provide a deal for anyone who follows you on social media or signs up for your company newsletter.

 See if you can collaborate with other small business owners to get the word out and create hype around Small Business Saturday.
-After all, it’s in everyone's best interest to get as many people as possible out shopping.
+After all, getting the word out about small businesses is in everyone's best interest.

 Get more occupation-specific marketing and promotion tips here.
 Find tips for: